xgbuils/math.interval-utils/README.md

 ### Data structure and valid values

 Real interval can be represented with an pair of real numbers and two flags to indicate if these numbers are included or not in interval.
-This library defines the interval as an array of two objects with `value` and `limit`:
+This library defines the `Interval` type as the set of arrays of two objects with `value` and `limit` number properties:

 ``` javascript
 [